Nursing 406 - Adult Health Care » Spring 2020 » Chapter 53 Quiz

 A 24-hour urine collection is scheduled to begin at 8:00 am.
 When should the nurse initiate the procedure?

-A. With the first specimen voided after 8:00 am
+A. After discarding the 8:00 am specimen

 C. 6 hours after the urine is discarded